 The Democratic National Committee and Republican National Committee recognize the problem of this early primary bidding war and reduce the number of delegates from states that have their primaries earlier than a certain date without approval.
 Will such punishments deter Republicans in the General Assembly from holding an early primary?
 Time will tell.

 Bonus observation: Republicans pride themselves on wanting to reduce the tax and regulatory burdens placed upon citizens.
 Funny how such considerations got ignored in this case.
-Having a separate presidential primary would cost counties millions while civic-minded voters would spend literally millions of additional hours of their scarce time casting a ballot in two separate primaries instead of one.Read full article » Comments Off
+Having a separate presidential primary would cost counties millions while civic-minded voters would spend literally millions of additional hours of their scarce time casting a ballot in two separate primaries instead of one.Read full article » Comments Off on 2016 N.C. presidential primary

 One impact: As the Winston-salem Journal reports, fewer hours (classes) per adjunct as colleges and universities cut back on their teaching load to avoid having to provide health insurance.
 Trust me, this will definitely impact the way some places operate.
 In fact, it already has: